MaciejSieradz/talisman-resource-server/README.md

 docker run --rm -p 8080:8080 myorg/myapp
 ```

 For now, this is just a simple Dockerfile.
+I am deploying my application to [railway.app](railway.app), so
+there is no `VOLUME /tmp`.
 When I will create more applications for backend(make use
 of authorization server, service for more advanced statistics and maybe some other),
 I will most likely merge all this services to one repository and create `docker-compose.yml` file, so it will
 be easy to just run everything with only one command.
+Also i will upgrade `Dockerfiles`.
 But for now, stay tunned!